 It’s now a perfect one-plate great appetizer for the next big game, super bowl sunday, or simply as a snack on any day of the week.

 So many people are a pizza fan so this easy recipe goes over so well, it’s a crowd pleaser.

 Classic monkey bread is fun, delicious, and so very versatile when it comes to changing up to suit tastes.
 It’s a great addition to my easy recipes collection.

 Enjoy this yummy pull-apart bread!

-For another best appetizer recipe, try these Slow Cooker Hawaiian Meatballs.
-Or, simple check out all the amazing recipes in our appetizer list.
 I recommend you start with a classic – Jalapeno Poppers with oven and air fryer instructions.

 - 2 cans refrigerated biscuits, each section quartered

 - 1 cup pepperoni slices, rounds cut in half

 - 1/4 cup parmesan cheese, shredded

 - marinara sauce for dipping